MadMerick01/BolidesTheCutbyAbleMerick/README.md

 **Custom AI switching Behaviours based on forward thinking**.
 The Bolides use a custom lua trigger based ai switching to enable for example safe downhill chases and better safe corner speeds while still preserving good top speed.
 Essentially the Bolides will be better drivers and i intend to keep refining this aspect of the mod.

-They take interest in anyone who appears to be building a fortune across:
+They take interest in anyone who appears to be building a future across:
 - West Coast USA
 - Italy
 - Utah
-- Any career-enabled BeamNG map
+- Any career-enabled RLS BeamNG map

 If you look profitable, you look like a target.

-This is not a passive punishment system.

 Players can:
-- Defend their cargo
+- Defend their cargo (EMP and pistol)
 - Protect their earnings
-- Turn the tables
+- Turn the tables (take back robbed amounts plus extra money, ammo and EMP charges

 Weapons and equipment may be obtained from the Bolides themselves, including:
 - EMP and charges